-I would like to talk about the importance of investing for beginners, and give you some advice on how you can get started.
+I would like to talk about the importance of investing for beginners and give you some advice on how you can get started.

+In particular, I would like to highlight five investment success principles.
 When I was 18 years old, I read a finance book called, “The Wealthy Barber”, by David Chilton.

 After reading this book, I realized that the most important thing that I could do was to start investing as soon as possible.

-It taught me the principles of paying yourself first and investing on a monthly basis, so that you can take advantage of what is called, “dollar cost averaging”.
+It taught me the principles of paying yourself first and investing on a monthly basis, so that you can take advantage of what is called, “dollar-cost averaging”.

 Watch the video below: